 Here are some things to consider when choosing an album type:

-A three-ring or D-ring album uses clamp-style metal rings, attached to the spine on the inside cover, to hold pages in page protectors in the album.
+A 3-ring scrapbook album (D-ring) uses clamp-style metal rings, attached to the spine on the inside cover, to hold pages in page protectors in the album.
 (Think three-ring binder and add a more aesthetically pleasing cover)